LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### Solution

-This is a very easy change, it just requires us to rethink about how we provide instructions and avoid using decriptors that are colour, shape, location or indeed any other descriptor that would require a specific sense to identify the element.
-I changed thehange to "Click help button, below".
+This is a very easy change, it just requires us to rethink about how we provide instructions and avoid using decriptors that are colour, shape, location or indeed any other words that would require a specific sense to identify the element.
+I changed the text to "Click help button, below".
 Does "below" require sight?
 No, it doesn't and that is because we have a right to left and top to bottom language.
 In the contexts of the web, the HTML document is structured in such a way that "below" typically just means after and "above" just means before.
 I wouldn't advocate use of "left" and "right" for adjacent elements, as it's worth shrinking the screen down, at that point, to see if the adjacent element is still adjacent on the horizontal axis, as more often than not, it will be positioned above or below on the vertical axis, to make use of the reduced viewport width.
 I wouldn't fail an image that said "from left to right" and then listed the names of everyone in the image, as that is a reasonable way to explain an image.
 If it were controls or other elements, then of course, we need to write that up.
 I don't have a great deal of experience with internationalisation, if you're working on a multi-national site, that has lots of languages, then using "above" or "below" probably wouldn't be the best call, as some languages read from bottom right to top left, so bear that in mind.

 #### Disclaimer text does not resize